Severely mentally impaired

 If all the adult occupiers of the property are disregarded as “severely mentally impaired” then a property is exempt from council tax as per thecouncil tax (exempt dwellings) Order 1992, as amended.

-If all the adult occupiers of the property are not disregarded as “severely mentally impaired” then the amount of reduction can vary from 0% to 100% depending on the status of these occupiers.
+If all the adult occupiers of the property are not disregarded as “severely mentally impaired” then the amount of reduction can vary from 0 percent to 100 percent depending on the status of these occupiers.

 For further information please contact us